Department B – Beef

 - All 4-H and FFA steers must be branded to be eligible for the Clarke County Fair.

-- During the fair, steers for open and junior competition will be graded in the afternoon on the first Monday of the Fair.
+- During the fair, steers for open and junior competition will be graded by the Wednesday of the fair.
 The beef cattle committee will determine the classes by breed and by weight within each breed if necessary.
 Each breed will exhibit separately.
 Classes will also be established for British Cross and Continental Cross steers.
-All steers grading select minus will be shown in feeder steer class near the conclusion of the breeding show in the afternoon.
+All steers grading select minus will be shown in feeder steer class near the conclusion of the breeding show in the afternoon and will not be eligible for the sale.

 - Animals unacceptable because of lack of quality, lack of finish, or other defects including being a stag will not be sold.
 They may be shown in a prospect class; if the exhibitor would like.

 - Each junior exhibitor may show two (2) steers in the Junior Beef Show, and they can sell both steers in the sale providing the meet sale requirements.
 One dollar ($1.00) per head will be deducted from the sale price for the beef referendum.

 - The Grand Champion and the Reserve Grand Champion of the live show must be sold.
 All steers eligible to be sold must weigh at least 900 pounds and grade select or better.
 NOTE: Steers grading select minus will not sell.
-Any questions will be referred to the Beef Cattle Committee.
+Any questions will be referred to the Beef Committee.

-- To recognize steer buyers, $12.00 from the proceeds of each steer sold will be retained to purchase a newspaper advertisement.
+- To recognize steer buyers, $12.00 from the proceeds of each steer sold may be retained to purchase a newspaper advertisement.
 Only the names of the buyers who purchased animals in the Show Barn will appear in the advertisement.

 - During the judging and selling of the steers, only exhibitors and members of the Beef Committee or someone designated by the committee may enter the show ring or sale ring.